FabianAronsson/RPI-Notifer/README.md

 # RPI-Notifer
-Pulls data from the GitHub API and displays it on a Raspberry Pi supported LCD/Matrix Display.
+Pulls data from the GitHub API using webhooks and displays it on a Raspberry Pi supported LCD/Matrix Display.